-In summer we look forward to having the greenest and lushest lawn on the street, so much that we often forget about how our lawn looks in winter.
-Winter feeding for your lawn is all about protecting it so that when spring rolls quickly back around, it hasn’t fallen foul to winter disease or frost.
+In summer, we look forward to having the greenest and lushest lawn on the street, so much so that we often forget about how our grass looks in winter.
+Part of your autumn lawn care should be winter feeding, which will strengthen it against the coming winter so that when spring rolls quickly back around, it hasn’t fallen foul to winter disease or frost.
 Winter feeds such as our Winter Remedy are high in the nutrients Phosphate and Potassium that strengthen the root system of your grass and help it to build up immunity against disease.
 Whatever product you decide to use to protect your lawn this winter, make sure to always read the instructions – and don’t be tempted to use the last of your summer lawn food!

 With the mild weather we’ve experienced so far this Autumn, wormcasts may appear on your lawn.
-Although worms are biologically good for your lawn their casts can ruin its overall appearance and you may be wondering what you can do about this.
-Wormcasts can be easily brushed away – but make sure to do this when the weather has been dry for a few days to avoid this becoming a very messy task!
+Although worms are biologically good for your lawn, their casts can ruin its overall appearance, and you may be wondering what you can do about this.
+Even though wormcasts can be easily brushed away, it's best to wait until it has been dry outside for a few days, which will help avoid it becoming a very messy task!

 As combinations go, leaves and lawns are up there with the worst for all lawn aficionados.
 Whilst they are dry, they make quite the picturesque view – but when wet they can cause a whole host of issues to your grass.
 Because they cover your lawn and deprive it of the air and light it needs to stay healthy, this can encourage patchy grass and discourage new growth.
 Likewise, the extra layer of constant moisture can create fungus / disease.
-To avoid this happening, make sure to rake up the leaves in your lawn.
+Add this task to your autumn lawn care regime, and make sure to rake up the leaves on your lawn.
 You can even repurpose them in unused areas of your garden to create a habitat for wildlife, the hedgehogs will thank you later!

 If you love your lawn like we do, then you’ll want to avoid any potential damage to your lawn.
 Blunt blades on your lawnmower can damage your grass and cause yellow tips to form.
-When your lawnmower is serviced, the blades are sharpened and any other necessary maintenance is taken out such as oil changes and making sure everything is in working order.
-Autumn is a great time to do this as your lawn isn’t getting as much use.
+Since you won't be using your lawnmower again until spring, late autumn is a good time of the year to get it serviced.
+This will ensure everything's in working order, the blades are sharp and will usually involve an oil change if it's a petrol mower.